 Interested students may apply for a second master’s degree program only after enrollment at MET.
 Students who apply for a second master’s degree are eligible to waive the application fee and may also request that their application materials (including references and transcripts) be forwarded from the first application to the second.
 Upon acceptance to the second master’s degree, credit transfer may be applied for up to 8 credits.

-Master’s in Project Management Requirements
+Master’s in Project Management Curriculum

 A total of 40 credits is required.